Hurricane death toll climbs to 20 in devastated Bahamas

 Some people in the Abaco islands complained that they had not seen any aid except for medical supplies for the main hospital, where hundreds of people were temporarily living as they awaited help.

-By late Wednesday, Dorian was pushing northward off the Florida coastline with reduced but still-dangerous 110 mph (175 kph) winds.
-An estimated 3 million people in Florida, Georgia and North and South Carolina were warned to clear out, and highways leading inland were turned into one-way evacuation routes.
+By late Wednesday, Dorian has crept back up to Category 3 force with 115 mph (185 kph) winds and was pushing toward a brush with the Carolinas — with a direct hit on the outer banks possible.
+An estimated 3 million people in Florida, Georgia and North and South Carolina had been warned to clear out, and highways leading inland were turned into one-way evacuation routes.

-At 10 p.m.
-EDT, Dorian was centered about 130 miles (210 kilometers) south of Charleston, South Carolina, moving north at 8 mph (15 kph).
-Hurricane-force winds extended up to 70 miles (110 kilometers) from its center.
+At 11 p.m.
+EDT, Dorian was centered about 105 miles (170 kilometers) south of Charleston, South Carolina, moving north at 7 mph (11 kph).
+Hurricane-force winds extended outward up to 60 miles (100 kilometers) from its center.

-Dorian was expected to pass dangerously close to Georgia and scrape the Carolinas on Thursday and Friday with the potential for over a foot of rain in some spots and life-threatening storm surge.
+Forecasters said there was the danger of life-threatening floods as storm surge moves inland from the coastline, as well as the potential for over a foot of rain in some spots.

 “Hurricane Dorian has its sights set on North Carolina,” Gov. Roy Cooper said.
 “We will be ready.”